mathspp/mathspp/pages/02.blog/lsbasi-apl-part1/item.en.md

 # Exercises

-To practice your Python skills and to make sure you really understand what is going on, I suggest you try changing the `Tokenizer` and the `Parser` classes to also handle the functions `⌈` and `⌊`.
+To practice your programming skills and to make sure you really understand what is going on, I suggest you try changing the `Tokenizer` and the `Parser` classes to also handle the functions `⌈` and `⌊`.

 If you are feeling brave enough you can also try and implement the changes for the next blog post on your own!